 Norman Dorsen Receives Lifetime Award

-Norman Dorsen received the first triennial award of the Association of American Law Schools for lifetime contributions to the law and to legal education in January 2007.
-The award was presented by John Sexton, President of New York University and former-Dean of the Law School.
+Norman Dorsen received the first triennial award of the Association of American Law Schools for lifetime contributions to the law and to legal education in January 2007. .
 Read his remarks now.

 Helen Hershkoff Completes Study with World Bank Economist